brikjr/duplicate-files/README.md

 # Duplicate Content Checker

-Duplicate Content Checker is a Python script that helps you identify duplicate files within a specified folder and its subdirectories.
-It calculates the MD5 hash of each file to detect duplicate content and can also calculate duplicate file sizes if required.
+The Duplicate Content Finder is a Python script that allows you to check for duplicate files within a specified folder and its subdirectories.
+It calculates the MD5 hash of each file and identifies duplicate files based on their hashes.
+Additionally, the script can handle zip archives and identify duplicate files within them.

 ## Requirements